 Velcro closures at tops of the zippers (on the waist of the pant) help keep the pants from sliding down, though these would occasionally come undone when wearing a heavier pack; the waist belt would also slowly open the zippers, causing the pants to start to slip down.
 This was a minor annoyance but certainly wasn't a dealbreaker.
 Several day-hikers on our review team liked the two hand pockets featured on the front of the pant and thought it was nice to have an additional zippered pocket on the back.
 The PreCip features an elastic shock cord with a toggle that helps cinch pant cuffs, keeping debris out of the wearer's shoes.
 We felt this design worked okay; however, when used on snow, we'd recommend bringing gaiters, though these pants were highly functional when used for some off-trail travel.

 The Precip Pants are average as far as their packed volume goes, scoring a 7 out of 10.
-They are almost twice the size as the Outdoor Research Helium, and a quarter larger than the Arc Teryx Alpha SL or the Mountain Hardwear Stretch Ozonic Pants.
+They are almost twice the size as the Outdoor Research Helium, and a quarter larger than the Mountain Hardwear Stretch Ozonic Pants.
 They are roughly the same size as the Columbia Rebel Roamer ($50) and are smaller than the REI Talusphere Full Zip ($109) or The North Face Venture Half-Zip ($80).

 Just under 14 ounces (OutdoorGearLab weight), the PreCip Pants are lighter than many rain pants on the market, especially ones with full-length zippers; they are somewhat heavier than average among options we tested.
 They are five ounces lighter than the REI Talusphere Full Zip (which feature full side zips) and weigh slightly less than the The North Face Venture Half-Zip.
-They aren't nearly as light as the Arc Teryx Alpha SL (13 ounces) or the Mountain Hardwear Stretch Ozonic (10 ounces) - though both of these pants are at least $50 more expensive.
+They aren't nearly as light as the Mountain Hardwear Stretch Ozonic (10 ounces) - though this pair is at least $50 more expensive.
 If you are truly prioritizing weight, make sure to consider the less featured Outdoor Research Helium which weigh in at 6.5 ounces.
-Or if you want a light rain pant that's still pretty functional but doesn't have all the bells-and-whistles of this pant check out the REI Co-Op Rain Pant

 The PreCip Pants are tougher than we first expected; we found them to be average among other contenders in our fleet.
 The DWR held up longer than most of the other options in a similar price range, and we found that the PreCip did not need to be re-treated as frequently.
 As far as puncture and abrasion resistance go, the PreCip Pants feature a 100% nylon rip-stop exterior that was more durable than some.
 They were was not quite as tough as The North Face Venture Pants, which were similar to the Columbia Rebel Roamer and more durable than the Mountain Hardwear Stretch Ozonic.